 - Software -- An overview of the project software.

-- Build instructions -- How to get and build OP25.
+- Install instructions -- How to install the current version of OP25.

 - Decoder -- A GNURadio program that turns a P25 signal into an audio and message stream.